-- 1. The maximum aggregate number of shares that may be issued upon the exercise of stock options granted under the Stock Option Plan shall not exceed 10% of the issued and outstanding share capital of the Company, the exercise price of which, as determined by the Board in its sole discretion, shall not be less than the last closing price of the Company's shares traded through the facilities of the Canadian Securities Exchange (the "Exchange") prior to the announcement of the option grant, or such other price as may be required or permitted by the Exchange. - 2.
-The Board shall not grant options to any one person in any 12 month period which will, when exercised, exceed 5% of the issued and outstanding shares of the Company or to any one consultant or to those persons employed by the Company who perform investor relations services which will, when exercised, exceed 1% of the issued and outstanding shares of the Company. - 3.
+- 1. The maximum aggregate number of shares that may be issued upon the exercise of stock options granted under the Stock Option Plan shall not exceed 10% of the issued and outstanding share capital of the Company, the exercise price of which, as determined by the Board, or a committee of the Board, shall not be less than the Market Value of the Company's Shares at the grant date, as more particularly set out in the Policies of the TSX Venture Exchange (the "Exchange"). - 2.
+The maximum number of options which may be granted to any one Option Holder under the Plan within any 12 month period shall be 5% of the outstanding issue (unless the Company has obtained disinterested shareholder approval as required by the Exchange). - 3.
+The maximum number of options which may be granted to Insiders (as a group) within any 12 month period must not exceed 10% of the Outstanding Issue (including any options which are granted and exercised within that 12 month period unless the Company has obtained disinterested shareholder approval as required by the Exchange). - 4.
+The maximum aggregate number of options which may be granted to Insiders (as a group) must not exceed 10% of the issued shares at any point in time (unless the Company has obtained disinterested shareholder approval as required by the Exchange). - 5.
+The maximum number of options which may be granted to any one Consultant within any 12 month period must not exceed 2% of the outstanding issue. - 6.
+The maximum number of options which may be granted within any 12 month period to all Employees or Consultants engaged in investor relations activities must not exceed 2% of the outstanding issue in the aggregate, and such options must vest in stages over 12 months with no more than 25% of the options vesting in any three month period. - 7.
+The expiry date of an option shall be no later than the tenth anniversary of the grant date. - 8.
 Upon expiry of an option, or in the event an option is otherwise terminated for any reason, the number of shares in respect of the expired or terminated option shall again be available for the purposes of the Stock Option Plan.
-All options granted under the Stock Option Plan may not have an expiry date exceeding ten years from the date on which the Board grants and announces the granting of the option. - 4.
-If the option holder ceases to be a director, officer, employee or consultant of the Company (other than by reason of death) then the option granted shall expire on a date stipulated by the Board at the time of grant and, in any event, must terminate within 90 days after the date on which the option holder ceases to be a director, officer, employee or consultant, subject to the terms and conditions set out in the Stock Option Plan.
+All options granted under the Stock Option Plan may not have an expiry date exceeding ten years from the date on which the Board grants and announces the granting of the option.

+9. If the option holder ceases to be a director, officer, employee or consultant of the Company (other than by reason of death) then the option granted shall expire on a date stipulated by the Board at the time of grant and, in any event, must terminate within 30 days after the date on which the option holder ceases to be a director, officer, employee or consultant, subject to the terms and conditions set out in the Stock Option Plan.